-HOW TO ENABLE LEAST-COST ROUTING
+HOW TO ENABLE THE AUTOMATIC CLOUD CONNECTION

 - On the menu located on the top-left corner, go to Connection Suite > CS Ship Setup